At Impeachment Trial, Chief Justice Roberts May Have More Prestige Than Power

 "I don't know if shock is the right word," Ziglar recalls, but Rehnquist certainly had "a sense of dismay" that even though he was going to be the presiding officer at the trial, "he really had absolutely no control of his courtroom."

 The Clinton trial was conducted in a far different time.
-The Republican Majority Leader Trent Lott and the Democratic Minority Leader Tom Daschle worked closely to conduct the trial in a dignified way, and the rules for the trial were ultimately established by consensus and a unanimous Senate vote.
+Republican Majority Leader Trent Lott and Democratic Minority Leader Tom Daschle worked closely to conduct the trial in a dignified way, and the rules for the trial were ultimately established by consensus and a unanimous Senate vote.
 President Clinton, while controversial, had never attacked the Supreme Court or the chief justice personally, and the high court membership itself had remained stable for five years, without change.

 None of that is true today.

 Trump's relationship with Chief Justice Roberts has been rocky at best.
-During the 2016 presidential campaign, Trump called Roberts a "disgrace," a "disaster," and a "nightmare," and castigated him repeatedly for casting the deciding vote to uphold Obamacare.
+During the 2016 presidential campaign, Trump called Roberts a "disgrace," a "disaster," and a "nightmare," and castigated him repeatedly for casting the deciding vote to uphold the Affordable Care Act.

 Although the president and Roberts have been cordial in their personal interactions in public since then, Trump has repeatedly cast aspersions on the integrity of federal judges for decisions he disagreed with, a practice that finally prompted a rare rebuke from Roberts, and of course, a snarky tweet from Trump firing back at the chief justice.